The following are Excerpts and quotations from recent speeches by Jay MCMahon:

 14. You will not have to sue me in order to exercise your “God-given Rights”, protected by the Constitution, as the Constitution states them.

-15. Your rights, and your guns, are safe with me.
+15. Your rights, including The Second Amendment, are safe with me.

 THE OPIATE CRISIS